adriandmitroca/cookie-consent-box-wordpress/README.txt

 == Description ==

 Lightweight and good looking cookie consent box that helps you to be GDPR complaint.
-To make sure you won't lose any performance, assets are delivered using [jsdelivr.com](https://www.jsdelivr.com/) CDN that guarantees fast and reliable loads.
-If that's not enough, the JS file is [loaded asynchronously after your whole page has been loaded](https://developers.google.com/speed/docs/insights/BlockingJS) to make sure it won't be slow down in any way.
-And still, it weights something around 10 kB.
+We've already taken care of any possible performance issues, that's why JS file [loaded asynchronously after your whole page has been loaded](https://developers.google.com/speed/docs/insights/BlockingJS) to make sure it won't be slow down your site in any way.

 == Installation ==